tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list Clients
-2. AddressBook shows a list of Clients
+2. FitEgo shows a list of Clients
 3. User requests to delete a specific Client in the list
-4. AddressBook deletes the Client
+4. FitEgo deletes the Client

     Use case ends.